tnordquist/recursion-1/docs/index.md

     With some language/compiler combinations, if the recursive implementation is written in a particular fashion, the compiler is able to compile the recursive code into an iterative form in the byte code or machine code.
 Currently, Java does not do that&mdash;though some other languages running on the JVM, such as Scala, are capable of this.
 In any case, this does require that our code is written in a very specific way.
 (It can be proven that _any_ recursive implementation can be transformed into an iterative one.
 However, performing such a transformation isn't a trivial process.)

 * When using recursion, we have to be even more careful than usual with stopping conditions.
-Notice that both of our example definitions, [(1)](#fn1) and [(2)](#fn2), have stopping conditions: in the [factorial](#fn1) case, if $n = 0$, we don't have to perform any recursive evaluation; in the [palindrome](#fn2) case, if the string length is 0 or 1, there's no need for recursive evaluation.
+Notice that both of our example recursive definitions, [(2](#factorial-recursive) and [(4)](#palindrome-recursive), have stopping conditions: in the [factorial](#factorial-recursive) case, if $n = 0$, we don't have to perform any recursive evaluation; in the [palindrome](#palindrome-recursive) case, if the string length is 0 or 1, there's no need for recursive evaluation.
 If, in our implementations, we were to check for our stopping conditions _after_ we perform recursion (or not check them at all), _we'd never reach our stopping conditions_, and the evaluation would never terminate (at least not in a useful fashion).

     In an iterative implementation, bad or missing stopping conditions can result in an infinite loop&mdash;but the virtual machine doesn't terminate.
 Code on other threads will continue to run; if those threads are running on on other CPUs or cores, they might not even be affected.